Prospective post-doctoral fellows

 What is a PDF?

 A post-doctoral fellow (PDF) is someone who is pursuing their research after completing their doctorate.
 They conduct independent research, but must be supervised by a UVic faculty member.
-In general, PDFs are either:
+There are two appointment categories for PDFs at UVic:

-Typically, a post-doctoral fellow needs to have completed a PhD from a recognized university.
-They should start the fellowship no more than four years after the completion of their doctorate.
+A PDF needs to have completed a PhD from a recognized university.
+They must usually start their appointment no more than five years after they completed their PhD.

 How to apply